Before you submit your January Term 2015 Course Proposal Form, we request that you review the following information:

 The January Term office does not reimburse faculty for the purchase of books or DVDs used in their class.
 If you need additional materials (books or DVDs) purchased for the library to support your January Term class, please let your subject area librarian know.
 They need adequate time to order, catalog and process books and media before the session begins.
 If you are not sure who your librarian is, check out the library website.

-- Logistics: Preference will be given to courses that evidence the best advance logistical planning, including evidence-based cost estimate for travel, transportation, and lodging, a clear itinerary, etc. This may be somewhat difficult to provide where a new course is proposed.
+5) Do the logistics of this proposal seem well thought-out?
+Preference will be given to courses that evidence the best advance logistical planning, including evidence-based cost estimate for travel, transportation, and lodging, a clear itinerary, etc. This may be somewhat difficult to provide when a new course is proposed.
 Please address this issue regardless.
 In cases where the proposed course has been offered before, please provide detail regarding logistical planning, cost estimates, itinerary, etc.